chriskyfung/amp-affiliately-jekyll-theme/README.md

 If a release exists in the repository, an additional button that links to the latest release will be shown.

-**Note**: Authentication is required to get your repository data in order to show the release button.
+**Note**: Authentication is required to get your repository data to show the release button.
 Please follow the docs of [jekyll
 /github-metadata](https://github.com/jekyll/github-metadata/blob/master/docs/authentication.md) to set up your personal access token.

 You can also override the latest release button by defining a URL under the `download` variable, _e.g._: